ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 this chapter for each type of line.

 .. note::
     Definition of NPSI MCH, X25 router, X25 application (GATE, PCNE), VIRNT server are no longer documented in this documention.
-If you need informations about one of this type of line, please refer to a previous version of VIRTEL CONNECTIVITY GUIDE.
+If you need information about one of these types of line, please refer to a previous version of the VIRTEL CONNECTIVITY GUIDE.

 .. index::
    pair: Lines; Line Management Sub-Application